OceanOutcomes/ocean-outcomes/news/_posts/2016-9-13-west-kam-certification.md

-![Russian MSC Certified Salmon] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/russian-salmon-msc-logo.jpg) *Russian salmon from fishing companies Vityaz-Avto and Delta*
+![Russian MSC Certified Salmon] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/russian-salmon-msc-logo.jpg) *Russian MSC certified salmon from fishing companies Vityaz-Avto and Delta*

 After several years of improvement efforts – including better enforcement of fishing regulations and the development of new systems to track and verify product from harvest to primary processor – these fisheries now meet all of the core sustainability principles of the MSC certification.
 Due in part to these efforts, Kamchatka’s salmon fisheries saw historic runs this year.